K8rly/GoVote/README.md

 - Prediction of the user's voting party affiliation in the next presidential election
 - A sense of the voting trends all over Cuyahoga County and party affiliation in the last 4 primary elections
 - A sense of the voting trends all over Cuyahoga County for the last 4 presidential elections

+##### Questions We Hope to Answer with the Data

+1. What age group is more likely to vote?
+More likely to vote Republican or Democrat?

+2. What zip code is more likely to vote?
+More likely to vote Republican or Democrat?

+3. What geographical area has a higher percentage of voters/highest number of boomers, gen z, etc

+4. **Prediction: Which age groups/zip codes are more likely to vote Republican or Democrat?

+### Communication Protocols

+Group meetings will be conducted via Zoom or in person as needed.
+Communications related to the deliverables will take place in our "Group-2-voting" Slack channel.
+We will continue to use our DM channel for side conversations and additional discussion, and in case of an emergency messages would be sent via Slack as we currently utilize Slack daily.

+### Role Distribution

+Circle - Database (Katterli)
+Square - Github (Leiana)
+Triangle - ML Model (Emad)
+X - Technologies used (Sarah)

 ### Machine Learning Model